Michael Baumgartner

+On February 26, 2024, Baumgartner announced his intention to run for the United States House of Representatives' in Washington's 5th congressional district to succeed Cathy McMorris-Rodgers, who did not seek reelection.
+In August and November 2024, he won and placed first in both the primary and general elections respectively.

 Early life, education, and career

 Baumgartner was born in Pullman.
 His mother is a kindergarten teacher and his father was a professor of Forestry and Natural Resource Sciences.
 After graduating from Pullman High School, he earned a scholarship to attend Washington State University.
 There, he was awarded a Thomas Foley scholarship, and was named a Stephenson scholar, an award given to the top graduates from the Honors College.
 He graduated in 1999 with a degree in economics with minors in French and mathematics.
 In 2002, he earned a master's degree in public administration from Harvard University.

+After graduating from Harvard, Baumgartner, a Catholic, volunteered on a Gonzaga Jesuit mission to Mozambique and studied forests in Siberia.

-During the Iraq War, he served as the economics officer in the Office of Joint Strategic Planning & Assessment (JSPA) at the United States Embassy in Baghdad, helping the Iraqi government as part of the Baghdad Security Plan, receiving accolades from then General David Petraeus as well as Ambassador Ryan Crocker.
+During the Iraq War, he served as an economics officer in the Office of Joint Strategic Planning & Assessment (JSPA) at the United States Embassy in Baghdad, helping the Iraqi government as part of the Baghdad Security Plan, receiving accolades from then General David Petraeus as well as Ambassador Ryan Crocker.
 In 2008, he spent 7 months working as a civilian contractor in the Helmand Province of Afghanistan.
-That same year, the Boston Globe referred to Baumgartner as the "Architect of Hope" in the Middle East.
+That same year, Boston Globe columnist Kevin Cullen referred to Baumgartner as an ‘architect of hope’ in Iraq.

-Michael and his wife Eleanor met while working in Afghanistan, and were married in 2010.
-They have three sons and one daughter.
-In early 2018, they lost their fifth baby after suffering a late miscarriage.
+After leaving Iraq, Baumgartner worked as a civilian contractor in Helmand Province, Afganistan, where he encouraged poppy farmers to grow food instead, in an effort to combat the opioid epidemic.
+He met his wife Eleanor Mayne, a journalist studying counternarcotics in Helmand Province, and the two were married in 2010.